dustinpfister/blog_posts/_posts/canvas-example-percent-math-log.md

 layout: post
 categories: canvas
 id: 692
-updated: 2020-08-13 09:16:40
+updated: 2020-08-13 09:25:13
-version: 1.13
+version: 1.14
 ---

 I have been busy with things lately so this weeks [canvas example](/2020/03/23/canvas-example/) is going to be a simple one that has to do with percent values that are linear and making them not so linear.
 In other words having a value that is typical some kind of index value, numerator value, that is then divided over a max index value, denominator value, or any other value that is a max value relative to another value that is not.
 The result of such an operation is going to result in a value that is between zero and one, and in most cases this value ends up being in a linear, or straight line kind of way.
 So it might be nice in some situations to have one or more methods that can be used to take a percent value such as this, and return another percent value that is not going up in such a strait line kind of fashion.

 I am writing about this because I came across a situation in another canvas example where I wanted to have a method that would take a percent value between 0 and 1 and return another percent value that is consistent with something that is more of a curve rather than a straight line.
+This kind of method can be useful when it comes to positioning objects in a way where they are being aligned on a curve rather than what would otherwise be a strait line.
+However it can also be useful when it comes to applying it to other values that have to do with things like the rate of change of position.
+For example say I want a value that has to do with the rate at which a pixels per second rate changes change in a way so that an object accelerates at a rate that is not fixed or static.
+In addition this is also a topic that can come up when it comes to creating an experience point system.
+So it makes sense to work out some examples now and then when it comes to this sort of thing.

+So with all that said this will be a quick canvas example where I am using the Math.log method to create a percent value from another percent value that goes up in a logarithmic kind of way.
+I will then be using the method to change the rate at which a display object moves, and have another display object to compare to this will help to show why working out a method like this can come into play often with various canvas projects.

 <!-- more -->